 - High potential for abuse.
 May be sought after by drug abusers or people with addiction disorders.
 Misuse may cause sudden death or cardiovascular events.
 Overdosage has resulted in psychosis which is indistinguishable from schizophrenia.

-- May exacerbate preexisting psychiatric disorders such as bipolar disorder, psychotic disorder or mania; and increase anxiety, tension, and agitation.
+- May exacerbate preexisting psychiatric disorders such as bipolar disorder, psychotic disorder, or mania; and increase anxiety, tension, and agitation.

 - May impair judgment or reaction skills; exercise caution before driving or operating machinery until the full effects of Adderall XR are known.

 - Reports indicate some temporary slowing of growth may occur when Adderall XR is given regularly to children aged 7 through 10 years.
-Doctors should monitor height and weight and consider treatment interruption if growth suppression suspected.
+Doctors should monitor height and weight and consider treatment interruption if growth suppression is suspected.

 - May increase the risk of seizures and peripheral circulatory problems and cause visual problems.
 May not be suitable for people with heart disease, thyroid problems, glaucoma, agitation, or a history of drug abuse.